Real Estate Lingo Decoded

 Deed: a document that legally transfers ownership of property from one person to another.
 The deed is recorded on public record with the property description and the owner's signature.
 Also known as the title.

 Default: the inability to make timely monthly mortgage payments or otherwise comply with mortgage terms.
 A loan is considered in default when payment has not been paid after 60 to 90 days.
-Once in default the lender can exercise legal rights defined in the contract to begin foreclosure proceedings
+Once in default the lender can exercise legal rights defined in the contract to begin foreclosure proceedings.

 Delinquency: failure of a borrower to make timely mortgage payments under a loan agreement.

-Deposit : money put down by a potential buyer to show that they are serious about purchasing the property. the amount can vary widely depending on several factors including purchase price.
+Deposit: money put down by a potential buyer to show that they are serious about purchasing the property.
+The amount can vary widely depending on several factors including purchase price.

 Depreciation: a decrease in the value of property due to changes in market conditions, wear and tear or other factors.

 Disclosures: the release of relevant information about a property that may influence the final sale, especially if it represents defects or problems.
 "Full disclosure" usually refers to the responsibility of the seller to voluntarily provide all known information about the property.
-Some disclosures may be required by law, such as the federal requirement to warn of potential lead-based paint hazards in pre-1978 housing.
-A seller found to have knowingly lied about a defect may face legal penalties.

 Down Payment: the portion of a home's purchase price that is paid in cash and is not part of the mortgage loan.
-This amount varies based on the loan type, but is determined by taking the difference of the sale price and the actual mortgage loan amount.
-Mortgage insurance is required when a down payment less than 20 percent is made.

-Double-ending: When an agent acts as both as both the Buyer's Agent and Seller's Agent on the same property.
+Double-ending: When an agent acts as both the Buyer's Agent and Seller's Agent on the same property.
 When this happens, among other things, no advice can be given to the Buyers as to offer amounts or the Seller's on what to accept.

 Duration: the number of years it will take to receive the present value of all future payments on a security to include both principal and interest.